-You can take potassium for your leg crampings if they happen quite often other than pregnancy.
+You can take potassium for your leg cramps if you often experience restless legs other than pregnancy.

 3. Yoga Pose or Stretching

 If cramping gets worse at night, you should try this yoga pose.
-It worked for me 100% every time I had leg cramps in the middle of the night.
+It worked for me 100%, every time I woke up due to a restless leg in the middle of the night.

-Recline unless you feel stretch in your legs.
-You can move your lower legs outside only if you feel comfortable doing it.
-It takes a lot of flexibility though.
-Stay in this position for a couple of minutes (as shown in the picture) and relax.
+Recline unless you feel stretched in your legs.
+You can only move your lower legs outside if you feel comfortable doing it.
+It takes a lot of flexibility, though.
+Stay in this position for a couple of minutes (as demonstrated in the image below) and relax.

-Caution: If you have any serious condition of a back, knee or ankle avoid this pose.
+Caution: If you have any serious condition of the back, knee, or ankle, avoid this pose.

-Due to your baby weight on your belly won’t let you stay in this position for a long time.
+Due to the baby’s weight on your belly, you won’t be able to stay in this position for a long time.

-If you think this is something you cannot do, just try random legs stretching.
+However, if you cannot try this pose due to medical reasons, in that case, random leg stretching may help.
 Sit up and straighten your legs.
 Try touching your toes with your hands by leaning forward.

 4. Massage your legs

-You may want to try compression socks to relieve leg pain.
-These socks would help with blood circulation and works very well even during postpartum.
+However, you may also try compression socks to relieve leg pain.
+These socks help blood circulation and work well, even during postpartum.

-Eating a nutritious, well-balanced diet can actually help.
-Food that is rich in Calcium, Potassium is of great benefit to you and the baby.
+Eating a nutritious, well-balanced diet can help.
+Food rich in calcium and potassium greatly benefits you and the baby.

 6. Take Prenatal Vitamins at night

-Prenatal vitamins are super essential while you are pregnant and until you are breastfeeding.
+Prenatal vitamins are essential while you are pregnant and until you are breastfeeding.
 You need to take your vitamins regardless.
-It is somehow recommended to take your prenatal vitamins at night.
+During pregnancy, it is recommended to take your prenatal vitamins at night – ideally with a snack.

-Moreover, too much laziness/less movement in your lifestyle can even slow down blood circulation.
+Moreover, too much laziness/less movement in your lifestyle can even slow blood circulation.
 Walk as much as you are comfortable with.
 Stretching can help in reducing leg cramps.
-Stay active, hydrated and listen to your body.
+Stay active, and hydrated, and listen to your body.
 When your body tells you that you feel tired, sit down, put your feet up and rest until you get your energy back.

-Leg cramping is a common pregnancy discomfort, however, if you experience that even without being pregnant, you may want to get your vitamin D levels checked.
+Leg cramping is a common pregnancy discomfort.
+However, if you experience restless legs even when you are not pregnant, increase your water intake, and you may want to get your vitamin D levels checked.
 For some people, leg cramping is one of the significant symptoms of vitamin D deficiency.